CarrotInPot/CarrotInPot/README.md

 - I'm a passionate and enthusiastic software engineering student at AUT, constantly learning and exploring new technologies in the world of software development and data science.

 ## 🌱 I'm currently working on and learning:
-- WiFi Security Analysis Project
+- WiFi Security Analysis Project (Final Year Project)
 - Data Mining & Machine Learning

 ## 🏆 Achievements: